 Brooks Pierce Attorney Presents at Wake Forest University School of Law 1L Orientation

-Brooks Pierce attorney Sarah Saint spoke at Wake Forest University School of Law’s first-year class orientation on her experience with the North Carolina Bar Association (NCBA) and how it has helped her grow her legal network and career.
+Brooks Pierce attorney Collins Saint spoke at Wake Forest University School of Law’s first-year class orientation on their experience with the North Carolina Bar Association (NCBA) and how it has helped them grow their legal network and career.

-Saint advises and litigates on behalf of public and private educational institutions and school boards on a wide range of education law issues, including special education and disability issues, civil rights laws and tort claims.
-She also represents businesses in a variety of industries to resolve disputes, litigating in state and federal court when necessary.
-Saint has a particular focus on diversity and civil rights issues, including issues related to race, sex, sexual orientation, gender identity, disability and religion.
+Saint advises and litigates on behalf of public and private educational institutions and school boards on an array of education law issues, including special education and disability issues, civil rights laws, and tort claims.
+They also represent businesses in a variety of industries to resolve disputes, litigating in state and federal court when necessary.
+They have a particular focus on diversity and civil rights issues, including issues related to race, sex, sexual orientation, gender identity, disability, and religion.